Architecture

 The Essence of Strategic Design:

-Challenges Can inspire Good Design:
+Challenges inspire Good Design:

 Modern Day Applications: